-Not less than 662/3% of the outstanding units, voting as a single class, including units held by our general partner and
+Not less than 662/3% of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
+Please read "- Withdrawal or Removal of the General Partner"

 Transfer of the general partner interest

 Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets, to such person.
 The approval of a majority of the common units, excluding common units held by the general partner and its affiliates, is required in other circumstances for a transfer of the general partner interest to a third party prior to December 31, 2015.
 See "- Transfer of General Partner Units".